-These principles became the "Traditional Rights" laid out in three of the Concepts.
+These principles became the "Traditional Rights" laid out in Concepts Three, Four, and Five.
 They define how we vote, who gets to vote, and what we vote on.
-In Concept Five (how) we strive for a clear majority on big issues, and listen carefully to minority voices.
-In Concept Four (who) we offer a vote to those who have a relevant responsibility.
+It's how we roll in General Service.
+In Concept Five we strive for a clear majority on big issues, and listen carefully to minority voices.
+In Concept Four we offer a vote to those who have a relevant responsibility.